 Units that utilize special purpose voucher PBVs.

 Allows Home Forward staff to conduct inspections, set rents and determine rent reasonableness for Home Forward-owned units that utilize PBVs.
 When Home Forward both owns and manages the unit, it hires a third party to conduct quality control testing of inspections and rent reasonableness determinations for a sample of these units.
-This activity is also described under Activity 08 Inspection and Rent Reasonableness to Home Forward Owned Properties.
+This activity is also described under Activity 08 Inspection and Rent Reasonableness to Home Forward-Owned Properties.

 Eliminates the cap limiting project-basing to up to 20% of the amount of budget authority allocated to the agency by HUD in the voucher program.